Michael Tenedine, 58, of East Haven, Conn., was convicted of...

-A Connecticut recreational fishing-boat captain accused of fishing illegally in New York waters was found guilty at trial Wednesday, in a case Suffolk prosecutors said marks stepped up enforcement actions on Suffolk's expansive waterways.
+A Connecticut recreational fishing boat captain accused of fishing illegally in New York waters was found guilty at trial Wednesday, in a case Suffolk prosecutors said marks stepped-up enforcement actions on the county's expansive waterways.

-Michael Tenedine, 58, of East Haven, Conn., was found guilty at a bench trial in Southold of illegal possession of black sea bass and of operating a charter vessel without a New York permit, both violation of state conservation law, Suffolk District Attorney Ray Tierney's office said.
+Michael Tenedine, 58, of East Haven, Connecticut, was found guilty at a bench trial in Southold of illegal possession of black sea bass and of operating a charter vessel without a New York permit, both violations of state conservation law, Suffolk District Attorney Ray Tierney's office said.
 He was sentenced to more than $3,250 in fines and surcharges.

-Messages left for Tenadine weren't returned, and a person answering the phone at his charterboat business, the Lucky Hook in Clinton, Conn., said, "I have nothing to say about it."
+Messages left for Tenedine weren't returned, and a person answering the phone at his charterboat business, the Lucky Hook in Clinton, Connecticut, said, "I have nothing to say about it."
 The district attorney’s office said Tenedine represented himself at trial.

-Tenedine in June was spotted at the helm of the Connecticut-based Lucky Hook, in New York waters near Mattituck, when state Department of Environmental Conservation officers boarded the boat and found 30 black sea bass over the state limits.
+Tenedine in June was spotted at the helm of the Connecticut-based Lucky Hook, in New York waters near Mattituck, when state Department of Environmental Conservation officers boarded the boat and found 30 black sea bass during a closed season.
 Boat captains licensed in Connecticut must still possess a New York permit to fish waters within three miles of the New York coast, and must abide by New York limits.

 Jed Painter, general counsel at the district attorney's office, said the conviction comes as Tierney launches an enforcement initiative called Everblue, working with local and state agencies, including the DEC.
 The district attorney's office has four people assigned to the cases, with two more on the way, he said, and is coordinating with local, state and county enforcement, including the Suffolk sheriff's office.

-"We are watching and we will enforce DEC rules," said Tierney in an interview.
-Enforcement of Suffolk’s expansive shoreline isn’t easy with around a thousand miles of shoreline in the county, but he said the office takes the job seriously.
+"We are watching and we will enforce DEC rules," Tierney said in an interview.
+Enforcement of Suffolk’s expansive shoreline isn’t easy with around a thousand miles of it in the county, but he said the office takes the job seriously.

 Pat Augustine, a longtime interstate fisheries management commissioner, said he believes Tierney's initiative will be "very effective."